“…the boundary between reality and imagination is brilliantly blurred… Welcome to the future of dance.”

 Artist Talk / Lecture Demonstration

 Bridgman and Packer explain their choreographic process and its integration with video technology.
-Including slides and video excerpts, they describe the history and development of their unique concepts of Video Partnering and demonstrate their use of green screen technology, Final Cut Pro and live camera stage set-up.
+Including slides and video excerpts, they describe the history and development of their unique concepts of Video Partnering and demonstrate their use of green screen technology, video editing, and live camera stage set-up.
 A performance of an excerpt of their repertory and/or audience participation in a short demonstration of live camera work can also be included.

 Dance and Video Workshop